 The Safety Benefits of Laser Vision Correction

 In 2015, Reddit cofounder Steve Huffman said he got LASIK to increase his odds of survival in the case of a natural or man-made disaster that sends the world into the apocalypse.
-I don’t think that’s going to happen anytime soon, but if supply chain disruption impedes access to contact lenses, solutions or even glasses, it may make it more difficult to see clearly.
+I don’t think that’s going to happen anytime soon, but if supply chain disruption impedes access to contact lenses, solutions or even glasses, it will make LASIK for doomsday prepping seem like not a bad idea.

 Real-Life Examples: Other Reasons Get LASIK